Thomas-Carstensen/guest-slides-i4dab/slides/08 - Iterator IT/08-iterator.md

 * Merge conflicts in the Snapshot file
 * How to handle the conflict?
     1. Abort the merge
-    2. Rollback the lastest migration
+    2. Rollback the migration on the destination branch
     3. Commit the rollback to git
-    4. Merge the two branches and apply you migration again
+    4. Merge the two branches and apply your migration again
 ---